ZeroDeth/derekkedziora.github.io/_posts/2016-11-05-vestigial-structures.md

 ---
 date: 2016-11-05
 layout: blog
-category: blog
+blog: true
-title: "Vestigial Structures in Language"
+type: blog post
-tags: ["vestigial-structures", "historical-linguistics"]
+title: Vestigial Structures in Language
-description: "The 'useless' structures of a language have been shaped by millennia of evolution."
+description: The 'useless' structures of a language have been shaped by millennia of evolution.
-permalink: "/blog/vestigial-structures"
+permalink: /blog/vestigial-structures
 ---
 It's easy to forget that languages are a product of thousands of years of evolution.
 A quick look at historical linguistics can give a language learner some perspective on their target language.
 I'd argue that there are few <a href="https://en.wikipedia.org/wiki/Vestigiality" target="_blank">vestigial structures</a> in modern languages.